jakepalandri/ROSHome/Notes.md

     - Computation and automation running should all be done locally to solve this
 - Automation and routine failure
     - Devices
+- Privacy and Cyber security risks
+    - Solved by having local computation